henrywoo/Generative-AI-In-Action/source/ch0-math/README.md

 ## What is Gumbel-Softmax trick?

 ![](gumbel.png)
 The Gumbel-Softmax trick or sampling is an approach for categorical sampling.
-Like other sampling methods(eg. reject sampling), Gumbel-Softmax samples from a `categorical distribution` using a differentiable approximation, which allows for gradient-based optimization where standard `categorical sampling` cannot be used due to its non-differentiable nature.
+Like other sampling methods(eg. rejection sampling), Gumbel-Softmax samples from a `categorical distribution` using a differentiable approximation, which allows for gradient-based optimization where standard `categorical sampling` cannot be used due to its non-differentiable nature.
 This method is particularly useful in training neural networks, especially in scenarios where you need to backprop through discrete variables.

 ### Understanding the Gumbel-Softmax Trick

 The Gumbel-Softmax trick involves two main concepts: the `Gumbel distribution` and the `Softmax function`.
 Here's how it works:

 1. **Generating Gumbel Noise:**
-   - For each category *i* in a categorical distribution with probabilities *p1, p2, ..., pK*, create a corresponding Gumbel random variable *Gi*.
+   - For each category *i* in a categorical distribution with probabilities *p1, p2, ..., pK*, create a corresponding **Gumbel random variable** *Gi*.
-   - This noise is sampled from the Gumbel distribution by transforming uniform random variables:
+   - This noise is sampled from the **Gumbel distribution** by transforming uniform random variables:
      ```
      Gi = -log(-log(Ui))
      ```